 This section summarizes 2004 boating accident statistics.
-The California Department of Boating and Waterways, law enforcement agencies, the United States Coast Guard, educational institutions, and California boaters use these statistics to help improve boating safety.
+The California Division of Boating and Waterways, law enforcement agencies, the United States Coast Guard, educational institutions, and California boaters use these statistics to help improve boating safety.

 A. Limitations of the Analysis

 The statistics in this report reflect every reported boating accident in California in 2004.
 Although the Department believes that all accidents involving fatalities were reported, many non-fatal accidents are never reported to the Department or law enforcement agencies due to noncompliance with, or ignorance of, the reporting law.
 The U.S. Coast Guard estimates that only about 10% of accidents are actually reported to state programs nationwide.

 An increase in the number of reported accidents from year to year might not necessarily reflect an increase in the actual number of accidents, but rather might result from improved reporting efforts or research from other sources (e.g., newsclippings).
 To improve the accuracy of accident statistics, the Department has increased its efforts to obtain all accident reports by working closely with law enforcement agencies.

 A total of 744 accidents were reported to the Department in 2004.
 Some statistics in this report are measured as a percentage of these total accidents.
 Often, there is more than one cause of an accident, more than one operator involved in an accident, or more than one vessel involved.
 Therefore, the number of vessels, like the number of operators involved in accidents, usually exceeds the number of accidents.
 A total of 897 operators were involved in boating accidents in 2004.
 Many statistics presented in this report are measured as a percentage of the number of operators involved or the number of causes-rather than the 744 accidents-in order to provide more accurate comparisons.

 Analysis of alcohol-related accidents can be complicated for the following reasons: